Suspicious military device washes up on Outer Banks beach. It won't explode, cops say

 The barrier islands of North Carolina have a history of collecting mines, torpedoes and military ordnance lost at sea.

-In this case, however, Kill Devil Hills Police believe it's a target, rather than a bomb.
+In this case, however, Kill Devil Hills Police said they believe it’s a target, rather than a bomb.

-"Our best guess is that it is some kind of anti-submarine target...
-If you go have a peek, remember to practice social distancing."
+“Our best guess is that it is some kind of anti-submarine target...
+If you go have a peek, remember to practice social distancing,” the post said.

-The department called the Navy to come get the device.
-Among the dangers: The device is "covered in shape edged sea things" that could hurt passersby, the department posted.
+Police called the Navy to come get the device.
+Among the dangers: The device is “covered in sharp edged sea things” that could hurt passersby, police said.

 “Our advice is to admire it from a distance if you happen across it,” town officials wrote.

-Discoveries of old missiles, mines and bombs are common on the state's beaches, due to military training exercises staged off the coast in decades past.
+Discoveries of old missiles, mines and bombs are common on the state’s beaches, the result of military training exercises staged off the North Carolina coast in decades past.

 In some instances, the discoveries are considered “live” and force beaches to be evacuated until experts can clear the danger, McClatchy News reported in 2018.

-However, most of the beaches along the Outer Banks are currently empty due to states of emergency declared in Dare and Currituck counties for the coronavirus outbreak.
+However, most of the beaches along the Outer Banks are currently empty because of the states of emergency declared in Dare and Currituck counties for the coronavirus outbreak.

 Post a comment as